onlyhavecans/web-exploration5/content/campaign-notes/spurs-jimmying-and-jangling.md

 ### Major Issues

-None yet
+- Want to get on the strip
+- Vault 420 may being sealed

 ### Impending Issue

 - Hassid is dead
-- Vault 420 is possibly going to close down becasue of the death.
 - Basil Found a Brotherhood of Steel signal in the mountain.
 - High grade assasins attempted to take out the team when trying to make the Thorn Drop.

+## faces and placees

 ### Team